Report a Dead Animal

 West Lothian Council will remove and dispose of any dead animals found on roads and public open spaces as a matter of urgency.

-If you find a dead animal (dog, cat, badger etc) on public land you should report it here or contact the Customer Service Centre, giving as much detail as possible on the location or report it using our online form below.
+If you find a dead animal (dog, cat, badger etc) on public land you should report it here using our online form below, giving as much detail as possible on the location.

 The removal of animal carcasses is, in general, a service provided to deal with the victims of road traffic accidents.
 These are usually cats, dogs, foxes, and so on, but may be extended to deer or other animals.